A Gift from Above

 The Six Seals

-6 Then I watched as the Lamb broke open one of the seven seals; and I heard one of the four living creatures, in what sounded like a clap of thunder, saying, “Come!”
-2 So I looked, and suddenly I beheld a white horse.
-Now the One who was seated upon it was holding a bow; and a victor’s wreath was given to him, after which1 he went forth conquering, and with a view to total conquest.
+6 Then I watched as the Lamb broke open one of the seven seals; and I heard one of the four living creatures saying with a voice like thunder, “Come!”
+2 So I looked, and behold, a white horse, and the One1 seated on it holding a bow; and a victor’s wreath was given to him, after which2 he went forth conquering and intent on conquest.3

 5 And when he broke open the third seal, I heard the third living creature saying, “Come!”
-So I looked, and all at once I saw a black horse, with the one who was seated upon it holding a pair of scales in his hand.
-6 And I heard what sounded like a voice coming from2 the midst of the four living creatures, saying, “A quart3 of wheat for a day’s wages, and three quarts of barley for a day’s wages; but do no harm to the olive oil and the wine.”
+So I looked, and behold, a black horse, and the one seated on it holding a pair of scales in his hand.
+6 Then I heard what sounded like a voice coming from the midst5 of the four living creatures, saying, “A quart6 of wheat for a day’s wages, and three quarts of barley for a day’s wages;7 but do no harm to the oil8 and the wine.”

-7 When the Lamb broke open the fourth seal, I heard the voice of the fourth living creature, saying, “Come.”
-8 Then I looked, and suddenly I beheld a pale gray horse; and the name of the one who rode upon it was Death, and Hades was following after him.
-And authority was given to them over a fourth of the earth, to kill by the sword, by famine, by deadly disease, and by the wild beasts of the earth.
+7 And when he broke open the fourth seal, I heard the voice of the fourth living creature, saying, “Come.”
+8 Then I looked, and behold, a pale gray horse.
+And the name of the one riding on it was Death; and Hades was following close behind him.
+And they were given authority over a fourth of the earth, to kill with the sword and with famine and with deadly disease and by9 the wild beasts of the earth.

-9 When the Lamb broke open the fifth seal, I saw beneath the altar the souls of those who had been slain on account of the word of God, and on account of the testimony they had maintained; 10 and they cried out with a loud voice, saying, “O Ruler of all—holy and true—how long will you refrain from judging those who live on the earth, and from avenging our blood?”
-11 Then a white robe was given to each one of them, and they were told that they should rest a little while longer until the full number was reached: the number of their fellow-servants, brothers, and sisters who were soon to be killed, just as they had been.
+9 And when he broke open the fifth seal, I saw beneath the altar the souls of those who had been slain because of the word of God, and because of the testimony they had maintained.
+10 And they cried out with a loud voice, saying, “O Ruler of all—holy and true—how long will you refrain from judging those who live on the earth, and from avenging our blood?”
+11 Then a white robe was given to each of them, and they were told they must rest a little while longer, until10 the number of their brothers and fellow servants who were to be killed as they had been11 is complete.

-12 Now when he broke open the sixth seal, I looked, and there was a great earthquake; and the sun turned black, black as sackcloth made of hair; the whole moon turned the color of blood; 13 and the stars in the sky fell to the earth, as though a fig tree, shaken by a mighty wind, were casting its unripe figs to the ground.
-14 Then the sky withdrew, as though someone were rolling it up like a scroll; and every mountain and every island was dislodged from its site.
-15 Then the kings of the earth, and the leading men of the cities, and the commanders of thousands, the rich, the powerful, and every slave and every free man—all of them hid themselves in the caves and the crags of the mountains; 16 and they said to the rocks and the mountains, “Fall on us!
-Hide us from the face of the One who is seated on the throne, and from the wrath of the Lamb; 17 because the great day of their wrath has come, and who is able to stand?”
+12 Now when he broke open the sixth seal, I looked, and there was a great shaking.12 And the sun turned black—black as sackcloth made of hair—and the whole moon turned the color of blood,13 13 and the stars in the sky fell to the earth as though a fig tree shaken by a mighty wind were casting its unripe figs to the ground; 14 and the sky withdrew14 like a rolled-up scroll, and every mountain and every island was dislodged from its site.
+15 Then the kings of the earth and the leading men of the cities and the commanders of thousands and the rich and the powerful and every slave and every free man hid themselves in the caves and crags of the mountains.
+16 And they said to the rocks and the mountains, “Fall on us!
+Hide us from the face of the One seated on the throne, and from the wrath of the Lamb, 17 for the great day of their wrath has come, and who is able to stand?”